Lulav & Huts: What’s the Connection?

-Rabbi: In his book entitled Horeb, Rabbi Samson Raphael Hirsch explained a close relationship between the succah, etrog and lulav.
+Rabbi: In his book entitled Horeb, Rabbi Samson Raphael Hirsch explained a close relationship between the succah, esrog and lulav.
 I will mention his ideas, followed by my thoughts, stimulated by Rabbi Hirsch.

-The Succah, a minimalistic structure, is to break man away from his materialistic lifestyle: the physical world is not the goal of our temporal earthly existence.
+The mitzvah of succah—a minimalistic structure—intends to break man away from his materialistic lifestyle: the physical world is not the goal of our temporal earthly existence.
 The 4 species embodies the correct attitude towards the source of all physical good.
-We give thanks to God for His bountiful harvest: waving produce in all 4 directions, upwards and downwards, we demonstrate that God alone has complete dominion over the world.
+We give thanks to God for His bountiful harvest: waving produce in all 4 directions—and upwards and downwards—we demonstrate that God alone has complete dominion over the world.

 The Talmud states, (Succah 37b):

 This theme is reiterated as the two main themes of the High Holiday prayers, Malchyos (omnipotence), and Zichronos (omniscience).
-Rabbi Yochanan’s view is that waving the four species on Succos must demonstrate God’s dominion in all areas: His creation, and His government of man.
-We wave His creations up and down to demonstrate that He created all that is above, and all that is below.
+Rabbi Yochanan’s view is that waving the four species on Succos intends to demonstrate our acceptance and praise for God’s dominion in all areas: His creation, and His government of man.
+We wave His vegetation up and down to demonstrate that He created all that is above, and all that is below.
 But He also governs all that He created, demonstrated by waving the species in all 4 directions.
-God’s omnipotence and omniscience is again o display in the Temple: the Menora possesses 7 branches (7=creation) and a table of 12 showbreads displays God’s providence (food) over the 12 Tribes.
+God’s omnipotence and omniscience is again on display in the Temple: the Menora possesses 7 branches (7=creation) and a Table of 12 showbread displays God’s providence (food) over the 12 Tribes.

 Lulav complements succah by emphasizing the use of the physical for the right reasons.
 We thank God—the Source of our bounty—replacing our faulty view of the physical with proper thanks to God for providing vegetation.
-All physical objects that we are fortunate to receive should be used in recognition of the Creator of these fruits, and not to reaffirm our own physical strength.
+All physical objects we are fortunate to receive should be used in recognition of the Creator, and not to reaffirm our physical strength.

 Fulfill the obligations of this Succos holiday.
 Adhere to the commands of eating, drinking, and certainly sleeping in the succah, even light naps.
-Make the scach (succah covering) from detached plant life such as reeds, wood, or bamboo, so you may gaze through the gaps at the stars as you lie on your bed, recognizing your Creator, the sole Creator of the universe.
+Make the scach (succah covering) from detached plant life such as reeds, wood, or bamboo, so you may gaze through the gaps at the stars as you repose in your such, recognizing your Creator, the sole cause of the universe.
 Wave the 4 species in all horizontal directions demonstrating God’s exclusive dominion over all man’s affairs.
 Wave them upwards and downwards, demonstrating God’s exclusive creation of that which is up and down—heaven and Earth.

-By living in these frail booths, may we strip ourselves of our false security, and may our waving of the lulav, esrog, haddasim and aravos redirect our security towards the One who provides a bountiful life, thereby realizing that our ultimate protection and security comes from God.
+By living in these frail booths, we strip ourselves of our false security, and with our waving of the lulav, esrog, haddasim and aravos we redirect our security towards the One who provides sustenance, thereby realizing that our ultimate protection and security comes from God.